Nekogram/files/src/features.md

 - Built-in proxy with Cloudflare
 - Hide the phone number on the profile page
 - Built-in monet themes for Android 12+
+- Show DC id in photo viewer
+- Show ID and user DC id in profile
+- Show upload date of profile photo in photo viewer
 - Fast link for every customization options

 ## Neko settings